solana-foundation/solana-improvement-documents/proposals/0185-vote-account-v4.md

 ### Revenue Collection Customization

-- There is only one commission rate stored in vote account state but validators with to be able to use different commission rates for different income streams like block rewards and tips.
+- There is only one commission rate stored in vote account state but validators want to be able to use different commission rates for different income streams like block rewards.

 - It's not possible to customize which accounts income is collected into.
-Currently all block rewards and tips are always collected into the validator identity account which cannot be a cold wallet since the identity needs to sign a lot of messages for various network protocols used in Solana like turbine, gossip, and QUIC.
+Currently all block rewards are collected into the validator identity account which cannot be a cold wallet since the identity needs to sign a lot of messages for various network protocols used in Solana like turbine, gossip, and QUIC.

 ### Authorized voter bookkeeping